CMPUT291H04/Streaming-Service-Prototype/README.md

 Version 1.0.0

+RUNS ON PYTHON 3.10 AND SQLITE3 VERSIONS AND HIGHER, NO GUARANTEE FOR OLDER VERSIONS.

+MHUalbert and UAHammad are the same person.

 This prototype has 2 types of access.
 Editor access and customer access, each with appropriate supporting functionalities in the provided menu created in Python.

 Editors are capable of: